prometheus/client_python/README.md

 presented to Prometheus as a server certificate during the TLS handshake, and the private key in the key file must belong to the public key in the certificate.

-When HTTPS is enabled, by default mutual TLS (mTLS) is enforced (i.e. Prometheus is required to present a client certificate during TLS handshake) and the client certificate including its hostname is validated against the CA certificate chain.
+When HTTPS is enabled, you can enable mutual TLS (mTLS) by setting `client_auth_required=True` (i.e. Prometheus is required to present a client certificate during TLS handshake) and the client certificate including its hostname is validated against the CA certificate chain.
-`insecure_skip_verify=True` can be used to disable mTLS.

 `client_cafile` can be used to specify a certificate file containing a CA certificate chain that is used to validate the client certificate. `client_capath` can be used to